Step 2: Configure Flow Settings for your Tableau Server

 tsm configuration set -k backgrounder.notifications_enabled -v true

-Note: This will enable email notifications for both extract refresh failures and flow failures.
+Note: This will enable email notification for both extract refresh failures and flow failures.

 After you are done setting values, you must run the following command: